Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/RACONLINEBUILD.md

 12. Click OK to save all of the Graphics Settings changes.
 13. Obtain your ISO for UYA or DL if you have not already done so, or insert the game disc.
-**NOTE** If you have a PAL version of the game, download the file linked below and place it into the cheats folder of your PCSX2 installation.
+**NOTE:** If you have a PAL version of the game, download the file [here](/assets/cheats/17125698.pnach) (right click, "Save As") and place it into the cheats folder of your PCSX2 installation.
 Then, in the PCSX2 system menu navigate to System -> Game Settings -> Enable Cheats (If you have an NTSC version of the game, you can ignore this extra step).
-Link to PAL cheat file (after clicking link, right click, "Save As")
 14. Navigate to Online Play and run the network setup tool.
-Create a new config and enter the Horizon DNS (visit the discord server to get this).
+Create a new config and enter the correct DNS (visit the Discord server to get this).
 Save the config as "horizon" or whatever name you want.
 15. That’s it!
-If you have any questions, please use the #tech-support channel.
+If you have any questions, please use the #tech-support channel in the Discord server.